How to Invent an Idea that can truly wow: Part 1

 The iPod Story – successfully led by an inventor

 The year is 2001 and Steve Jobs had come back to Apple.
 The era of file sharing and CD burning was in full swing and music record companies were in panic mode.
-Apple formed a team to conceptualise a small hard disk based digital music player that could store a thousand songs and fit in a pocket – the iPod.
+Apple formed a team to conceptualize a small hard disk based digital music player that could store a thousand songs and fit in a pocket – the iPod.
 They hired Tony Fadell to design the product and lead the team.

 Read more on the iPod journey in Tony Fadell’s Book, BUILD.
-Link here.

 The legendary story Steve Jobs dropping one of the initial prototypes of the iPod into a fish tank, seeing bubbles come out, commenting that there is empty space inside and hence the device can be made smaller is a story that never stops doing the rounds.
 Even though Steve Jobs wasn’t a designer himself, his vision for simple design and user friendly products propelled Apple to the tech giant it is today.
-The iPod revolutionised the music market and in this case, an in-house design team made perfect sense.
+The iPod revolutionized the music market and in this case, an in-house design team made perfect sense.

 The Dyson Supersponic hair dryer story– successfully led by an inventor